ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 | TCP/IP Heap Size | **TcpipHeapSize** = 32 | Not set |
 | TCP/IP Heap Maximum | **TcpipHeapMax** = 1536 | Not set |

-**Notes**:
+**Notes:**
 * The **MaxVolumes** setting is required for the IBM Spectrum Protect&trade; Plus on {{site.data.keyword.cloud_notm}} service because the service might use more than the default number of NFS mounts on the ESXi server.
-* A value of **Not set** for a configuration setting indicates that the new setting is not automatically applied, because it requires rebooting the ESXi servers, which might be disruptive.
+* A value of **Not set** for a configuration setting indicates that the new setting is not automatically applied because it requires rebooting the ESXi servers, which might be disruptive.

   It is recommended that you change the **Not set** configuration settings to the new values for consistency across all instances and to allow adequate support for storage expansion.
 IBM plans to test only with these new settings for all {{site.data.keyword.vmwaresolutions_short}} V2.2 and later releases.

-  For more information, see [Increasing the default value that defines the maximum number of NFS mounts on an ESXi/ESX host](https://kb.vmware.com/s/article/2239).
+  For more information, see [Increasing the default value that defines the maximum number of NFS mounts on an ESXi host](https://kb.vmware.com/s/article/2239).

 ## NSX and port group configuration settings

 Review the following table for an overview of the VMware NSX and port group configuration settings for vCenter Server instances, and the differences between releases.

 The settings apply to new instances and new clusters in new instances V2.2 or later.
-The settings do not apply to new clusters in existing instances from V2.1 or earlier or existing instances upgraded to V2.2 or later.
+The settings do not apply to new clusters in existing instances from V2.1 or earlier or existing instances that are upgraded to V2.2 or later.

 Table 4.
 NSX and port group configuration settings for vCenter Server instances